PennyLaneAI/pennylane/doc/qfuncs.rst

 The circuit formulation of a qfunc contains three ingredients:

-1. Preparation of a fixed initial state (e.g., the vacuum state or the computational-basis zero state.
+1. Preparation of a fixed initial state (e.g., the vacuum state or the zero state).

 2. A quantum circuit, parameterized by both the input :math:`x` and the function parameters :math:`\bm{\theta}`.

-3. Measurement of an observable :math:`\hat{B}` (which may be made up from local observables for each wire in the circuit) at the output.
+3. Measurement of an observable :math:`\hat{B}` at the output.
+This observable may be made up from local observables for each wire in the circuit, or just a subset of wires.

 :html:`<br>`